mattzone/mattzone.github.io/_posts/2020-01-21-git-etiquette.markdown

 ```
 </details>

 The above is an actual code example that a fellow developer had aliased out to his local shell and used to streamline his coding commits.

 There are many things wrong with this specific approach above.
 Before I dive into what could go wrong, I must say that I am not against setting up user aliases that can streamline process.
 For example, typing in `git commit -m` every time gets tiresome, and I have this aliased myself.
 However, putting an alias that makes drastic assumptions on the intended flow is neither safe nor appropriate; especially with git.

 Diving back into the example, the first thing wrong it assuming we are adding EVERY file into source. `git add *` essentially takes the current working directory, and adds all files that are not included in a [.gitignore](#specifics-every-repo-should-have) to the commit.

 Now let's say you have a test configuration file with sensitive information for a development database stored locally in the working directory.
 While this is still a bad practice, it typically will not cause any issues, as it will be short lived, and probably removed soon after testing.
 However, running the above alias would add this config file into the commit and push it right up to source.
 Now this "short lived" file is available in the commit history of the repository until the end of time (or until the repo is deleted).

-By having this shortcut alias, you have inadvertently added sensitive information to your commit, and potentially exposed your database to harm.
+By using this shortcut alias, you have inadvertently added sensitive information to your commit, and potentially exposed your database to harm.
 And the worst part about this situation is that it may be hours or even days until it is discovered by you or another member of your team/community, and that is the best case scenario.

 The more likely outcome is a black hat is now in possession of the details to the development system through automated crawling of repositories.

 Lets break down what not to do in this scenario.